ned-chambers/ned-chambers/README.md

 Hello!
 I'm Ned, a Data Analyst passionate about transforming data into actionable insights and compelling stories.
-I recently completed the Fullstack Data Analyst course at Jedha Bootcamp, equipping me with advanced skills in SQL, Python, and Power BI.
+I recently completed a Lead & Fullstack Data Analyst programme at Jedha Bootcamp, equipping me with advanced skills in SQL, Python, and Power BI.
 With over a decade of experience as an educator and trainer, I'm now looking to leverage my strong communication skills to drive sustainable, data-driven decisions for organisations.

 ---